emrebasaranCE/kubernetes-lab-collection/README.md

 1) First we created a users-deployment.yaml to create a deployment.

 2) We created a users-service.deployment.yaml for our pod to communicate with outside our cluster.

+3) Then we configured users-deployment file for auth container since we want these two container in the same pod.